Advocacy for adults with M.E.

 Action for M.E.’s free one-to-one advocacy service supports adults (age 18 and over) living with M.E. across the UK, including those most severely affected.
 We also have services for children and young people with M.E. and their families.

-For a referral to this service, please contact our Information, Support and Advocacy Service.
-You can also download Action for M.E. resources that support self-advocacy:
+You can download Action for M.E. resources that support self-advocacy:

 - This is M.E. in Word and PDF versions can be used by people with M.E./CFS to help their carer or other professional understand how M.E. impacts them, and the best ways to support them

 - Nothing about M.E. without me supports you to understand your rights, identify the issue and how it is affecting you, and set out your goals and the actions needed to achieve them.